natashafjy/dsa3101-2220-11-rain/backend/README.md

 1. The user selects a routine on the frontend's webpage, which returns the (latitude, longitudes) pairs for the start and end points of the user's chosen routine.

-2. The most recent rainfall data will from data.gov.sg’s API, and converted into a format that can be passed into our model.
+2. The most recent rainfall data will be retrieved from data.gov.sg’s API, and converted into a format that can be passed into our model.

 3. Our trained model predicts rainfall amounts at the weather stations throughout Singapore.